-Beyond that, remember: the effectiveness of cybersecurity controls will change as insurance companies incorporate new technologies and as cybercriminals evolve their threat methodologies.
-So insurance firms should re-perform their risk assessment at least once a year to assure continued control effectiveness.
+Beyond that, remember: the effectiveness of cybersecurity controls will change as insurance companies incorporate new technologies, and cybercriminals develop their threat methodologies.
+So insurance firms should re-perform their risk assessment annually to ensure continued effectiveness of risk controls.

 How Does Risk Management Differ From Risk Assessment?

-The risk assessment measures various risks and helps an insurance company define the ones that are most significant.
-Enterprise risk management (ERM) for insurance companies means monitoring and updating controls for mitigated or accepted risks, unless the company decides to engage in a risk transfer.
+The risk assessment measures various risks and helps an insurance company define the most significant ones.
+Enterprise risk management (ERM) for insurance companies means monitoring and updating controls for mitigated or accepted risks, as well as making a decision to transfer risk via cyber insurance.

-Insurance firms face cybersecurity regulation at the state and national level, plus extensive security expectations from the banks that work with insurance firms.
-Adding more complications, state-level security regulation will be mostly similar, but not identical, across all jurisdictions.
+Insurance firms face cybersecurity regulations at the state and national level, plus extensive security expectations from the banks that work with insurance firms.
+Adding more complications, state-level security regulations may be mostly similar, but not identical, across all jurisdictions.

-When insurance companies and claims adjusters properly manage risk, it gives them an advantage — not only by providing loss control against costly data breaches, but also by protecting insurance brokers from compliance violations and enhancing their credibility with clients looking for insurance products that can protect the things most precious to them.
+When insurance companies and claims adjusters properly manage risk, it gives them an advantage, not only by providing loss control against costly data breaches.
+It also protects insurance brokers from compliance violations and enhances their credibility with clients looking for insurance products that can protect the things most precious to them.

 Step 1: Design an Information Security Program

 An information security program should be appropriate for the insurance professional’s size and complexity.
-As part of the ERM approach, a company may choose to mitigate the risks itself or transfer the risk to a vendor.
-If the company outsources services, however, it needs to assure that the outsourcing partner also protects sensitive information.
+As part of the enterprise risk management approach, a company may choose to mitigate or transfer the risks to a vendor.
+However, if the company outsources services, it must ensure that the outsourcing partner also protects sensitive information.

 Step 2: Choose Appropriate Security Controls

 Similar to other prescriptive standards, the NAIC offers a series of controls that can help guide actuaries.
-The 11 controls used by risk analysts are:
+The 11 rules used by risk analysts are: